marco-trovato/web-knock/README.md

    **Note**: `*/10` to update the IP in the whitelist every 10 minutes, it should be often enough, but change it according to your preferences.
 As opposed to the Dynamic DNS, there is no limit to the number of requests.*

-3. There is no need to modify the file *youshallnotpass-firewall-update.sh*, unless you want to change the default ports to open.
+3. There is no need to modify the file *web-portknock-firewall-update.sh*, unless you want to change the default ports to open.
 Default ports: 21, 22 (FTP, SSH)

 ### Verify the rules and connections